 We will work in partnership with the local Police, Social Care, Early Help and other key partners to identify timely intervention for our students at risk of exploitation and violent crime.
-We will consult the NPCC-When to call the police and also share any intelligence with the police using the form below.
+We will consult the NPCC-When to call the police and also share any intelligence with the police using the form above (see exploitation section).